dfrishbuter/Equator/README.md

 ![License](https://img.shields.io/packagist/l/doctrine/orm.svg)

 **Equator** is useful extension for XCode IDE.
 This tool has a really simple mechanism, that allows to generate fully implemented `Equatable` protocol extensions for swift objects just in two clicks.

+# Author 🖌

+Dmitry Frishbuter, dmitry.frishbuter@gmail.com

+# License 📃

+Tribulus is available under the MIT license.
+See the LICENSE file for more info.